 24 Hours in Pisa

 With so much on offer, planning an itinerary of how you’ll spend your time is essential.
-So, whether you’ve booked a stay in one of our holiday villas in Tuscany with a pool or are looking for more information about what you can expect from the Tuscan delight, we’ve included a run-down of how we would spend 24 hours in Pisa!
+So, whether you’ve booked a stay in one of our holiday villas in Tuscany with a pool or are looking for more information about what you can expect from this Tuscan delight, we’ve included a run-down of how we would spend 24 hours in Pisa!

 After watching the sunset, either from the comfort of your bed or from a terrace or veranda, it is time to head inside.
 If you have to travel to get to Pisa, you should have looked at transportation links the night before, or, if you have hired a car from a dealership, you should have already forecasted which route you’ll be taking.
 If your journey time is a little shorter, you could leave breakfast until you reach your destination.
 However, we would recommend diving into your favourite breakfast foods prior to leaving in order to allow you longer to explore while in Pisa.
 Once you have finished it’s time to get ready for the day, making sure that you’re wearing a pair of shoes that are comfortable to walk in.

 In addition to the art gallery is the Piazza dei Cavalieri, which can be found at The Knights’ Square.
 Once the centre of the city, today it is one of the most important landmarks due to its lengthy history, which began with it being the seat of the Roman Forum.